 You can extend this by up to an hour each way at the same hourly rate on a pay as you go basis.

 We require a minimum of 5 half days / 2.5 standard full days across the week.

-If you would like to opt for 5 consecutive half days, Monday - Friday, we require that these be an even mixture of afternoons and mornings.
+If you would like to opt for 5 consecutive half days, Monday - Friday, we require that these be a mixture of afternoons and mornings.

 3 years +: £80 per standard day / £40 half day Under 3 years: £90 per standard day / £45 half day Fees include all meals, snacks, formula for infants, nappies and trips.
-Fees are due in advance by direct debit (taken on the last day of every month).
+Fees are due in advance by the last working day of every month.
 Unfortunately there can be no refunds for sickness or holidays.

 Under 3 years

 2.5 full days / 5 half days per week £956.25

 4 full days per week £1,453.40 (5% off)

 5 full days per week £1,769.06 (7.5% off)

 2.5 full days / 5 half days per week £850.00